Due to the below reasons, our company suggests changing the board to be FR4 embedded with copper, namely, copper replacing AlN.

 Speaking of PP, it is the second challenge of hybrid PCBs.
 During lamination, PP of the same layer overflows to fill up the connection areas.
 The flow speed and amount of PP affect the integration of different materials.
 For thermal management solutions, you should use special PP to dissipate heat.

-Rich experience is needed for solving these challenges of hybrid PCBs.
-And we recommend early involvement from your PCB fabricator in the PCB design/project development phase.
+Rich experience is needed to solve these challenges of hybrid PCBs.
+We recommend early involvement from your PCB fabricator in the PCB design/project development phase.

 PCBONLINE, a one-stop PCB manufacturer, can provide you with reliable hybrid PCB fabrication and assembly.
 Founded in 1999, we have two large manufacturing bases and one PCB assembly factory.
 By ordering hybrid PCBs from PCBONLINE, you can enjoy these advantages from us: